 Mozarteumorchester Salzburg

-Over the course of 180 years of history, which has its roots in the ‘Dommusikverein und Mozarteum’, founded in 1841 with the support of Mozart’s widow Constanze and the composer’s two sons, the Orchestra has matured into one of Austria’s musical figureheads offering an unmistakable sound culture.
-Its influential chief conductors include Leopold Hager, Hans Graf, Hubert Soudant, Ivor Bolton and most recently Riccardo Minasi.
-In May 2023 Roberto González-Monjas was named chief conductor designate of the Salzburg Mozarteum Orchestra.
-He will take up his position as chief conductor in the 2024/25 season.
-Prominent guest conductors and artists enjoy working with the Orchestra’s ensemble of around 90 musicians, performing works from all eras.
+Over the course of more than 180 years of history, which has its roots in the ‘Dommusikverein und Mozarteum’, founded in 1841 with the support of Mozart’s widow Constanze and the composer’s two sons, the orchestra has matured into one of the leading Austrian orchestras and into one of Austria’s musical figureheads, offering an unmistakable sound culture.
+Leopold Hager, Hans Graf, Hubert Soudant, Ivor Bolton and most recently Riccardo Minasi have been its influential chief conductors in recent decades.
+Prominent artists and guest conductors such as Constantinos Carydis, Reinhard Goebel, Andrew Manze, Jörg Widmann and conductor laureate Ivor Bolton enjoy working with the versatile Orchestra’s ensemble of around ninety musicians.

-In addition to its two separate concert cycles, the Orchestra, representing both the City and the Region of Salzburg, performs regularly at the Salzburg Festival, the Mozartwoche Festival and the Salzburg Cultural Association, as well as throughout the year at the Salzburg State Theatre.
-The Orchestra also receives numerous invitations to make guest appearances elsewhere in Europe and in Asia and North and South America.
+In addition to its two separate concert cycles, the Mozarteum Orchestra, representing both the City and the Region of Salzburg, performs regularly at the Mozartwoche Festival and for the Salzburg Cultural Association, as well as throughout the year at the Salzburg Landestheater.
+The Orchestra also receives numerous invitations to make guest appearances elsewhere in Europe, in Asia and in North and South America.
+The Mozarteum Orchestra has played an important role at the Salzburg Festival for more than ninety years, above all through its Mozart matinees.

-The Orchestra is happy to announce that its long-standing partnership with principal sponsor Leica will continue in the 2023/24 season.
+The Orchestra is happy that its long-standing partnership with its principal sponsor Leica has continued in the 2025/26 season.

 read more collapse